30 ACT to SAT Score Conversion

 With a 30 ACT, you possess a very strong score.
 It places you above 93% of test-takers, making you competitive at most universities nationwide.
 For many students, retaking the ACT may not be necessary.

-College admissions experts note that a 30 ACT "positions you well for most colleges and universities… including many selective institutions."
+College admissions experts note that a 30 ACT positions you well for most colleges and universities, including many selective institutions.
 At competitive schools like Boston University or Northeastern, a 30 sits at or near their 25th-percentile score (usually 30-31) and falls within their middle 50% range.

 Test prep professionals recommend to "take a timed full-length practice test of each type" and compare results.
 Some students discover they perform slightly better on one format.

-Colleges Where a 30 ACT is Competitive
+Colleges Where a 30 ACT Is Competitive

 A 30 ACT grants you access to a broad range of colleges.
 At state flagships and large public universities, a 30 typically falls above or near the middle of admitted students.
 For example, public universities like the University of Wisconsin or University of Illinois often report mid-50% ACT ranges that include the upper 20s to low 30s, so a 30 would make you very competitive.
 Similarly, many private universities have comparable ranges.